chocolateboy/parcel-plugin-nunjucks/README.md

 ```

 The solution is to add the parent directories of entry files that are nunjucks
-templates to the list of template directories e.g.:
+templates to the list of template directories, e.g.:

 ```javascript
 module.exports = {